aya-prover/aya-dev/.github/README.md

 + Questions or concerns are welcomed in the discussion area.
   We will try our best to answer your questions, but please be nice.
++ We welcome nitpicks on error reporting!
+Please let us know anything not perfect.
+  We have already implemented several user-suggested error messages.
 + Before contributing in any form, please read
   [the contribution guideline](https://github.com/aya-prover/aya-dev/blob/master/.github/CONTRIBUTING.md) thoroughly and make sure you understand your responsibilities.